komyak9/Conditional-eQTL-meta-analysis/README.md

 ##
 ## Step 6: Colocalisation

-This step is done in R. (packagename: coloc, functionnames: marginal and lbf)

-We want the pvalues and stderrors for all the variants out of the previous step.
+This step is done in R with help of the package "coloc".
+Here we tried to find out, if the colocalisation of the previous calculated variant dataframes actually correlate with ???.
+Therefore we did the following.

+First we have to transform our data in a specific format, so that the colocalisation Methods can read them.
+This was done like this:

+[PASTE PIC]

+After that we can run the colocalisation on the signals with ??? and we see that ???

+[PASTE PIC]

-We can do a scatterplot and see if they correlate.
+To further analyze this, we can do a scatterplot of ??? and ??? and see if they correlate.
 (Like on the nodes from the Ipad).

+[PASTE PIC]

 (???Then we can go to the eqtl-catalog (Website) and extraxt the exact signals out of the protein? -> These are from fine mapping, and if they look the same as what we have then the project is a success.??? -> Dont know exactly anymore what is meant with that but maybe it was the data for the scatterplot described above.)